• Skip to primary navigation

 3. Keens

-If you’re interested in packing lighter, you’ll want to pack reliable shoes that can do double duty for both hikes and water adventures.
+If you’re interested in minimalist packing for Kauai, you’ll want to pack reliable shoes that can do double duty for both hikes and water adventures.
+Kauai is one of the best Hawaiian islands for both these activities!
 That’s why Keens always have a spot on my packing list for Kauai.

 First of all, they last forever.
 I’ve had my pair for more than a decade and have worn them all over the world.
 Secondly, they’re super comfortable.
 And finally, you can hike muddy trails and wear them in the ocean to keep your feet from getting gashed on coral (which is totally a thing in Kauai)!